nhsconnect/FHIR-CDS/pages/explore/api_healthcare_service_capability.md

 <td><code  class="highlighter-rouge">0..*</code></td>
 <td>Identifier</td>
 <td>External identifiers for this item</td>
-<td>There MUST be at least one instance of identifier populated, with a </td>
+<td>There MUST be at least one instance of identifier populated, with a Identifier.value which identifies the CDSS (e.g. eConsult)</td>
 </tr>
 <tr>
 <td><code  class="highlighter-rouge">active</code></td>